j4mie/idiorm/README.markdown

 ### Configuration ###

-The only configuration provided by Paris itself is the `$_table` static property on model classes.
+The only configuration options provided by Paris itself are the `$_table` and `$_id_column` static properties on model classes.
 To configure the database connection, you should use Idiorm's configuration system via the `ORM::configure` method. **See [Idiorm's documentation](http://github.com/j4mie/idiorm/) for full details.**